kleinbottle/swanlotus/content/blogs/how-are-numbers-built/how-are-numbers-built.md

 In this way, we start off with $1$, followed by $1 + \frac{1}{2} = \frac{3}{2}$.
 Working our way down, we encounter $1 + \frac{1}{2 + \frac{1}{2}} = 1+\frac{1}{\frac{5}{2}} = 1 + \frac{2}{5} = \frac{7}{5}$.
 The next convergent after this, when simplified, is $1 + \frac{1}{2+\frac{2}{5}} = 1 + \frac{5}{12} = \frac{17}{12}$.

 The first fifteen convergents are tabulated in @tbl:sqrt2convergents.
 Note that these values oscillate about the true value as consecutive congruents successively overestimate and underestimate the irrational number.
 Some of the congruents have large numerators and denominators.
-In may cases, the decimal representations have recurring decimals that could have _very_ long periods, as indicated in the third column of the table.
+In many cases, the decimal representations have recurring decimals that could have _very_ long periods, as indicated in the third column of the table.

 | Convergent | Decimal Value | Period |
 |:---------:|:------|---:|